-X{\perp} = Opportunity cost (purchasing or rental cost of rickshaw or auto-rickshaw);
+$X_1$ = Opportunity cost (purchasing or rental cost of rickshaw or autorickshaw);

-X_2 = Others cost (Repairing cost, bribe, pocket money);
+$X_2$ = Other costs (Repairing cost, bribe, pocket money);

-X_3 = Age of rickshaw pullers or auto-rickshaw drivers;
+$X_3$ = Age of rickshaw pullers or auto-rickshaw drivers;

-X_4 = Number of family members of rickshaw pullers or auto-rickshaw drivers;
+$X_4$ = Number of family members of rickshaw pullers or auto-rickshaw drivers;

-X_5 = Year of schooling of rickshaw pullers or auto-rickshaw drivers;
+$X_5$ = Year of schooling of rickshaw pullers or auto-rickshaw drivers;

-D_1 = Dummy variable, if respondent having own vehicle then 1, otherwise 0.
+$D_1$ = Dummy variable, if respondent has own vehicle then 1, otherwise 0.

-V_i = Disturbance term.
+$\varepsilon_i$ = Disturbance term.

-S_0 , S_1 ,, S_6 are known as the parameters of the model or intercept and slope coefficients respectively.
-There are five explanatory
+$\beta_0$ , $\beta_1$ ,...., $\beta_6$ are known as the parameters of the model or intercept and slope coefficients respectively.
+There are five explanatory variables.

-Here, the independent variable is yearly gross income of rickshaw pullers or auto-rickshaw drivers ignoring the ownership of vehicle.
+Here, the independent variable is yearly gross income of rickshaw pullers or autorickshaw drivers ignoring the ownership of vehicle.
 There are six explanatory variables in this model where opportunity cost includes purchasing or rental cost of rickshaw or auto-rickshaw.
-In the case of purchasing cost we consider the depreciation cost rickshaw and auto-rickshaw on yearly basis and in the case of rent we simply calculate it, which paid in a year by rickshaw pullers or auto drivers to the owners.
-Other cost includes repairing cost, battery charging cost, pocket money and bribe which is paid by pullers or auto drivers on yearly basis.
-Age of rickshaw pullers or auto-drivers has positive impact on income and it is calculated how many years the pullers or drivers old.
+In the case of purchasing cost we consider the depreciation cost of rickshaw and auto-rickshaw on yearly basis and in the case of rent we simply calculate it, which is paid in a year by rickshaw pullers or auto drivers to the owners.
+Other costs include repairing cost, battery charging cost, pocket money and bribe which are paid by pullers or auto drivers on yearly basis.
+Age of rickshaw pullers or auto-drivers has positive impact on income.
 Number of family member is counted on the basis of dependent people of the particular pullers or drivers.
-In general view, education has a positive impact on income and in this study we consider the year of school the pullers or drivers attended.
-In the case of ownership of vehicle we use dummy variable and we put 1 if the pullers or drivers has their own vehicle and 0 otherwise.
+In general view, education has a positive impact on income and in this study we consider the years of school the pullers or drivers attended.
+In the case of ownership of vehicle we use dummy variable and we put 1 if the pullers or drivers have their own vehicle and 0 otherwise.